Finding out that someone you’ve trusted for years is basically a stranger is a massive shock to the system.

 2. Betrayal and hurt

 As the shock wears off, feelings of betrayal and hurt often surface.
 You might feel like you’ve been lied to, manipulated, or deceived.
 You trusted this person, and they broke that trust.
-This can lead to a deep sense of pain and emotional turmoil, as you grapple with the fact that someone you cared about could hurt you so deeply.
+Unsurprisingly, it leads to a deep sense of pain and emotional turmoil, as you grapple with the fact that someone you cared about could hurt you so deeply.

 3. Anger and resentment

 It’s natural to feel angry and resentful towards the person who betrayed you.
 You might feel like you’ve been taken advantage of, used, or played for a fool.
-This anger can be directed at the person themselves, or it can be a more generalised anger towards the situation or the world.
-It’s important to allow yourself to feel this anger, but it’s also important to find healthy ways to express it and move forward.
+The anger can be directed at the person themselves, or it can be a more generalised anger towards the situation or the world.
+It’s important to allow yourself to feel angry, but it’s also important to find healthy ways to express it and move forward.

 4. Sadness and grief